Skip to main content

 On Sunday nights at the Downtown Campus, we are in a Bible Study series entitled Reclaiming Love: People of Compassion in a World Full of Hate.
 You can listen to my sermon in the series from Philippians 2 concerning The Gospel as the Supreme Example of Love and Care here.

-Seth earned a Bachelor of Science degree in Worship and Pastoral studies from Boyce College.
+Seth Singleton earned a Bachelor of Science degree in Worship and Pastoral studies from Boyce College.
 During his time at Boyce, Seth met his wife, Emily, as they served together on a traveling worship team.
-Seth currently serves as the Student Worship Pastor.
+Seth currently serves as the Nocatee Campus Pastor of Worship.

 Share this